 The most effective gen AI architectures employ a three-tier structure that balances flexibility with performance:

-This architectural approach doesn't just improve technical performance—it creates the conditions for business value creation by ensuring your gen AI investments function as reliable, productionized systems rather than experimental prototypes.
+This architectural approach improves technical performance and creates opportunities for value creation by ensuring your gen AI investments function as reliable, productionized systems rather than experimental prototypes.

 Building Blocks of Enterprise-Grade Gen AI Architecture